 E. Abatement measures

 295. This section presents the main management practices and abatement/mitigation measures that will influence N utilization and losses from N applications to land.
 Some measures will mitigate all forms of N loss, whereas others may mitigate a specific N loss pathway (for example, ammonia volatilization) with either little impact or a negative impact on other N loss pathways (for example, denitrification, leaching/run-off), but may still be beneficial in terms of reducing overall N losses.
 The effectiveness of some measures may be context-and region-specific, being influenced by factors such as soil and climate.
 Abatement may be enhanced by combining implementation of certain measures.
-However, reduction of one loss pathway without addressing N surplus will inevitably lead to losses via other pathways (see figure III.1 above).
+However, reduction of one loss pathway without addressing N surplus will inevitably lead to losses via other pathways (see chapter III, figure III.1 above).
 Therefore, it is important that application rates be adjusted accordingly.

-296. Following the description of each measure below, a table (see tables V1–V.20 below) summarizes, for each form of N loss, the UNECE category for effectiveness/practicality of implementation (following the approach of ECE/EB.AIR/120, Bittman and others, 2014), and the magnitude of effect of each measure.
+296. Following the description of each measure below, a table (see tables V.1–V.20 below) summarizes, for each form of N loss, the UNECE category for effectiveness/practicality of implementation (following the approach of ECE/EB.AIR/120, Bittman and others, 2014), and the magnitude of effect of each measure.
 Expert judgements are provided for ammonia volatilization, denitrification losses as nitrous oxide, NOx and dinitrogen, run-off and leaching losses as nitrate, and overall total N losses.
 Where a measure is considered to result in an increase in losses of a specific nitrogen form, it is, by definition, assigned to category 3 for that nitrogen form.
 The magnitude of effect can be considered as an indication of “effectiveness” of the measure as distinct from the extent to which the measure is “applicable” in different contexts.
 Where clarification is necessary, magnitude of effect of a measure is described in comparison to a specified reference system.
 For example, in the case of slurry application to land, the reference system is surface application without any specific restriction or additive.
 In some parts of the UNECE region, use of certain reference systems may be prohibited, for example, because of the associated pollution levels.

-Measures applicable to both inorganic and organic fertilizers, including manures, urine and other organic materials
+1. Measures applicable to both inorganic and organic fertilizers, including manures, urine and other organic materials